mattdrapkin/mattdrapkin/README.md

 ## 👋 About Me

-Hi there!
 I'm Matt Drapkin, a Computer Science student at Princeton University with a minor in Statistics and Machine Learning.
-My interests lie primarily in full-stack engineering and entrepreneurship.
+My interests lie primarily in AI, entrepreneurship, and investing.

 Some of my favorite classes I've taken at Princeton include Advanced Programming Techniques, Computer Vision, and Research Projects in Data Science.
-I am more interested now than ever before to learn more about how businesses function so I can take my ideas to market.
+I am more interested now than ever before to learn more about how businesses operate so I can take my ideas to market.

 ## 💼 Experience

 ### PRINCO Investment Analyst (NJ)
-This summer, I wanted to gain exposure to some of the best and brightest in the entrepreneurship world.
-Working as an Investment Analyst at Princeton University Investment Company (PRINCO), I am learning to analyze financial models and conduct due diligence on hedge funds and VC's.
-I am grateful to have the chance to meet with founders, CEO's, and seasoned investors as I help manage the largest university endowment per student in the U.S.
+Due diligence and financial analysis on US VC’s

 ### Amazon SDE (NYC)
-Deployed large-scale machine learning systems to enhance the Amazon Catalog's accuracy, working with technologies like Java, JUnit, Apache Spark, and AWS services like EMR and S3.
-Calibrated a SageMaker Batch Transform Model to reach 95% precision before autopublishing to online catalog.
+Amazon Catalog ML infrastructure

 ### Thales SDE (PA)
-Unit testing, Behavior Driven Development, and secure web application development for Smart Card management tools.
+Full Stack Smart Card development

 ### R&D Engineer at CUbits.ai
-Designed an ed-tech interface used by over 300 students across multiple universities in React and Redux.
+Ed-tech system redesign

 ## 💡 Projects

+### QuickCase

 ### Locked: The AI E-reader
-Developed an AI-enhanced e-reader that integrates OpenAI's GPT engine to prompt users with quiz questions, promoting active recall and spaced repetition study strategies.
+Developed an AI-enhanced e-reader that prompts users with quiz questions as they read, promoting active recall and spaced repetition study strategies.
 This project involved React, Express.js, PostgreSQL, and AWS S3, among other technologies.

 ### Image Super Resolution Using Deep Convolutional Networks
 Implemented and evaluated a Super Resolution Convolutional Neural Network (SRCNN), demonstrating significant improvements in image quality.
 Developed with Python and Keras.